It's GO Time: Spring 2021

 2020 is officially behind us.
 Whoop!
 Whoop!
 Now on to 2021.
 It's hard to know right now exactly what 2021 has in store, but here is what we do know:

 Learn more about Degree Works

-7. Learn what participation locations you have available on campus for classes using Zoom, Canvas, or other technologies requiring internet access.
-(Logan & Statewide)
+8. Participation locations will be available on campus for classes using Zoom, Canvas, or other technologies requiring internet access.
+(Logan, Statewide)

-Your wellness is especially important these days, and we are here to support you – even remotely!
-USU health and wellness services provide in-person or remote services for all students.
+Your wellness is especially important these days, and we are here to support you all semester long!
+USU health and wellness services provide in-person and/or remote services for all students.

-What support do we provide to help you prioritize your wellness remotely?
+What support do we provide to help you prioritize your wellness in-person and remotely?

 Mental and Emotional Health